 - Children With Diabetes list a number of clinical trials looking for participants.

 - NIDDK list Type 1 diabetes trials.

 - Center Watch is a terrific source for information on Diabetes Clinical Trials, as well as new drugs.
-If you have any complication and are interested in the latest treatments, start here.
+If you have any complications and are interested in the latest treatments, start here.

-- The National Institues of Health has a search engine to find the clinical trials that interest you
+- The National Institutes of Health has a search engine to find the clinical trials that interest you

-- Viacyte is developing a cell replacement therapy to free people with insulin dependency from injections, strict diet regimens, constant blood sugar monitoring, and serious chronic health conditions associated with the diabetes.
-In August of 2014,their IND (Investigational New Drug) application was accpeted by the FDA.
+- Viacyte is developing a cell replacement therapy to free people with insulin dependency from injections, strict diet regimens, constant blood sugar monitoring, and serious chronic health conditions associated with diabetes.
+In August of 2014, their IND (Investigational New Drug) application was accepted by the FDA.
 They are now initiating Phase 1/2 clinical trials in patients with type 1 diabetes.
 The trial will evaluate the safety and efficacy of ViaCyte’s VC-01 product candidate, a stem cell-derived, encapsulated cell replacement therapy.
 See the clinical trial here